bokkypoobah/EthereumNetworkAttackData/README.md

 The data extracted is 89.2 Mb and has been zipped down to 6.3 Mb zipped in the file [ETHNetworkAttackTxsV1_20161022_1150.zip](https://github.com/bokkypoobah/EthereumNetworkAttackData/blob/master/Version1/ETHNetworkAttackTxsV1_20161022_1150.zip).

+You will need to sync [Parity](https://ethcore.io/parity.html) with the tracing mode on.
+Clear your existing blockchain data if you already have synced it.
+Then run `parity --tracing on` to sync the new blockchain data with the Parity tracing mode on.

 Some sample data follows:

     Geth Memory Crash Contract